samuelstevens/mlm-pretraining/README.md

 # smol-lang

-Simple code to train encoder-only masked language models (like BERT) on GPUs.
+Simple code to train transformer models (like BERT and GPT) on GPUs.

-I am reimplementing [Geiping et al. 2022](https://arxiv.org/abs/2212.14034) (*Cramming: Training a Language Model on a Single GPU in One Day*) using [JAX](https://jax.readthedocs.io/en/latest/index.html) and [Equinox](https://docs.kidger.site/equinox/).
+At first, I am reimplementing [Geiping et al. 2022](https://arxiv.org/abs/2212.14034) (*Cramming: Training a Language Model on a Single GPU in One Day*) using [JAX](https://jax.readthedocs.io/en/latest/index.html) and [Equinox](https://docs.kidger.site/equinox/).

 The goal is to better understand BERT-pretraining from scratch.
 1 step of the baseline takes around 1 second.
 I'm training for 100K steps by default, 100K / 60 s/min / 60 min/hr = 28 hours.
 With that in mind, I hope to start a new job every day on an A6000, introducing changes one by one.

 ## Install

 I used CUDA 12.2 on my lab's Nvidia A6000 GPUs: